klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/admin.md

 ## admin_addPeer <a id="admin_addpeer"></a>

-The `addPeer` administrative method requests adding a new remote node to the list of tracked static nodes.
+The `addPeer` is an administrative method that requests adding a new remote node to the list of tracked static nodes.
 The node will try to maintain connectivity to these nodes at all times, reconnecting every once in a while if the remote connection goes down.